Sphere10/Hydrogen/README.md

 Copyright © Sphere 10 Software 2018 - Present

-Hydrogen is a mature, production-grade .NET framework providing a complete foundation for building full-stack applications across desktop, mobile, and web platforms.
-Originally designed for blockchain systems, it has evolved into a general-purpose framework offering battle-tested abstractions and utilities for enterprise .NET development.
+Hydrogen is a mature, comprehensive .NET framework providing a complete foundation for building full-stack applications across desktop, mobile, and web platforms.
+Originally designed for blockchain systems, it has evolved into a general-purpose framework offering robust abstractions and utilities for .NET development.

 ## 🎯 What Hydrogen Provides